License Compliance Checker

 What you face if you don't comply

-Article 53 has been enforceable since 2 August 2025 — GPAI providers placing models on the EU market today owe technical documentation, a copyright-compliance policy aligned with Directive (EU) 2019/790 Article 4(3), and a public training-data summary on the AI Office template.
-Non-compliance is sanctionable by the Commission under Article 101 at up to €15M or 3% of global annual turnover.
+Article 53 has been applicable since 2 August 2025 (Art.
+113(b)) — GPAI providers placing models on the EU market today owe technical documentation (53(1)(a)), downstream-provider information packs (53(1)(b), Annex XII), a copyright-compliance policy aligned with Directive (EU) 2019/790 Article 4(3) (53(1)(c)), and a public training-data summary on the AI Office template (53(1)(d)).
+Commission-imposed fines under Article 101 are excluded from the 2025-08-02 date by Art.
+113(b) and apply from 2 August 2026 — up to €15M or 3% of global annual turnover, whichever is higher.
+Transitional regime per Art.
+111(3): GPAI models placed on the EU market before 2 August 2025 have until 2 August 2027 to comply.
 The operational reality is that the copyright-policy and training-data-summary obligations require auditable evidence at the dataset level, not assertions in a model card.

-Up to €15M or 3% of global annual turnover
+Up to €15M or 3% of global annual turnover, whichever is higher

 Article 101(1) · Penalties